 Results of the study were presented in the poster session by T1D Exchange during the American Diabetes Association’s 80th Annual Scientific Sessions.

-Authored by Allyson Hughes, PhD, Jeoffrey Bispham, MA, Lily Fuller, BS, and Alicia McAuliffe-Fogarty, PhD, the study’s objectives were to look at the experience of runners who’d participated in a marathon and examine their diabetes management during marathon training and recovery.
+Authored by Allyson Hughes, PhD, Jeoffrey Bispham, MA, Lily Fuller, BS and Alicia McAuliffe-Fogarty, PhD, the study’s objectives were to look at the experience of runners who’d participated in a marathon and examine their diabetes management during marathon training and recovery.
 Focusing on 10 participants who had run the TCS New York City Marathon, T1D Exchange conducted interviews and analyzed accordingly.
 Participants had a mean age range of 33.3 ± 12.9 years, duration of time living with T1D of 13.2 ± 14.8 years, and A1c of 6.59 ± .7%.
-80% of participants were female, 90% were on insulin pump therapy, and 100% utilized CGM technology.
+80 percent of participants were female, 90 percent were on insulin pump therapy, and 100 percent utilized continuous glucose monitor (CGM) technology.